-BENEFITS of HISTORIC PRESERVATION IN LAKEWOOD LANDMARK (RITERIA AND RESPONSIBILITIES To be considered "qualified" for tax incentives properties must be listed on the Lakewood Landmark Register.
-50 years old, - Criteria for placement on the register: The property must be 50 years old, or a district that has resources more than - Have retained integrity of location, design, setting, materials, workmanship, feeling and association, and - Significance based on: 1) association with events-broad patterns of national, state, or local history, 2) association with lives of persons significant in national, state, or local history, 3) embodies distinctive characteristics of a type, period, style, or method of design, 4) contains information important in prehistory or history, or 5) is an outstanding work of a designer or builder who has made a substantial contribution to the arts.
+BENEFITS of HISTORIC PRESERVATION IN LAKEWOOD LANDMARK CRITCRIA AND RESPONSIBILITIES To be considered "qualified" for tax incentives properties must be listed on the Lakewood Landmark Register.
+Criteria for placement on the register: - The property must be 50 years old, or a district that has resources more than 50 years old, - Have retained integrity of location, design, setting, materials, workmanship, feeling and association, and - Significance based on: 1) association with events-broad patterns of national, state, or local history, 2) association with lives of persons significant in national, state, or local - history, 3) embodies distinctive characteristics of a type, period, style, or method of design, 4) contains information important in prehistory or history, or 5) is an outstanding work of a designer or builder who has made a substantial contribution to the arts.
 Responsibilities for registered properties includes obtaining a certificate of appropriateness before any alteration may be made to the character defining elements of the landmark that are identified in the nomination form.

-- Special Tax Valuation: A local tax incentive program, reducing property tax for 10 years for qualified, locally - registered properties.
-Federal Investment Tax Credit: 20% federal income tax credit for qualified - Studies show historic properties within historic districts have higher property appreciation value than comparables not in historic districts. income producing properties.

-- Consideration in Land Use Actions under Washington State Environmental Policy - Use of special building code for existing structures ECONOMIC BENEFITS OF HERITAGE TOURISM The National Trust for Historic Preservation defines heritage tourism as "traveling to experience the places, artifacts, and activities that authentically represent the stories and people of the past and present." - Heritage travelers spend more, do more, and stay longer than other types of tourists. - Visiting historic and cultural sites is second only to shopping for people on vacation to heritage sites. - 1 in 3 international visitors to the US tours a historic or cultural attraction.
+BENEFITS FOR THE PROPERTY OWNER - Special Tax Valuation: A local tax intentive program, reducing property tax for 10 years for qualified, locally registered properties. - Federal Investment Tax Credit: 20% federal income tax credit for qualified income producing properties. - Studies show historic properties within historic districts have higher property appreciation value than comparables not in historic districts. - Consideration in Land Use Actions under Washington State Environmental Policy Act review. - Use of special building code for existing structures.
+ECONOMIC BENEFITS OF HERITAGE TOURISM - The National Trust for Historic Preservation defines heritage tourism as "traveling to experience the places, artifacts, and activities that authentically represent the stories and people of the past and present." - Heritage travelers spend more, do more, and stay longer than other types of tourists. - Visiting historic and cultural sites is second only to shopping for people on vacation to heritage sites. - 1 in 3 international visitors to the US tours a historic or cultural attraction.

-CITY OF LAKEWOOD • 6000 Main Street SW • Lakewood WA 98499 (253) 589-2489 • www.cityoflakewood.us ECONOMIC BENEFITS FOR THE COMMUNITY - Rehabilitation of historic buildings creates more jobs and tax revenue than construction of new buildings or roads. - A New Jersey study, Economic Impacts of Historic Preservation, developed conservative "recipes" for assessing the economic impact of historic preservation.
-For example, for every \$1 million dollars spent on nonresidential historic rehabilitation 38.3 jobs, \$1,302,000 in income, and \$202,000 in taxes is generated.
-The same amount spent on new nonresidential construction generates 36.1 jobs, \$1,223,000 in - Rehabilitation results in more local jobs and business for local suppliers. income, and \$189,000 in taxes.
+CITY OF LAKEWOOD • 6000 Main Street SW • Lakewood WA 98499 (253) 589-2489 • www.cityoflakewood.us ECONOMIC BENEFITS FOR THE COMMUNITY Rehabilitation of historic buildings creates more jobs and tax revenue than construction of new buildings or roads.
+A New Jersey study, Economic Impacts - of Historic Preservation, developed conservative "recipes" for assessing the economic impact of historic preservation.
+For example, for every \$1 million dollars spent on nonresidential historic habilitation 38.3 jobs, \$1,302,000 in income, and \$202,000 in taxes is generated.
+The same amount spent on new nonresidential construction generates 36.1 jobs, \$1,223,000 in - Rehabilitation results in more local jobs and business for local suppliers.
+Due to the nature of rehabilitation work, it relies on local craftspeople and suppliers.
+New construction involves more off-site assembling that uses fewer workers and is often done out-of-town or even outof-state.
+Of course, the income earned by these local workers and trades people has a multiplier effect on the economy since those same workers and business owners spend their money locally. income, and \$189,000 in taxes.